tlamer/ipcheck/README.md

 ipcheck
 =======

-Simple script that check if ip has changed and sends mail with a new one.
+Simple script that checks if ip has changed and sends mail with a new one.